Nate Thayer: Interview with Pol Pot

-Thayer and the death of Pol Pot
+The death of Pol Pot

 Thayer visited Anlong Veng again on April 16, 1998, only a day after Pol Pot had died.
 After photographing the corpse he briefly interviewed Ta Mok and Pol Pot's second wife Muon, who told Thayer, "What I would like the world to know is that he was a good man, a patriot, a good father."
 Thayer was then asked to transport Pol Pot's body in his pickup truck to the site a short distance away where it was later cremated.

 Thayer claims that Pol Pot committed suicide by drinking poison because of his belief that the Khmer Rouge were planning to "hand him over to the Americans".

 Interview with Kang Kek Iew

 In April 1999, Thayer, alongside photojournalist Nic Dunlop, interviewed Kang Kek Iew (Comrade Duch) for the Far Eastern Economic Review after Dunlop had tracked Duch to Samlaut and suspected strongly that he was the former director of the notorious S-21 security prison.
 Dunlop wanted Duch to provide clues that would reveal his identity, and Thayer began probing Duch's story that he was Hang Pin, an aid worker and a born-again Christian:

 Duch surrendered to the authorities in Phnom Penh following the publication of this interview.
-Dunlop and Thayer were first runners-up for the 1999 SAIS-Novartis Prize for Excellence in International Journalism, presented by The Paul H. Nitze School of Advanced International Studies, for "exposing the inside story of the Khmer Rouge killing machine."
+Dunlop and Thayer were first runners-up for the 1999 SAIS-Novartis Prize for Excellence in International Journalism, presented by The Paul H. Nitze School of Advanced International Studies, for "exposing the inside story of the Khmer Rouge killing machine".

 Subsequent work

 Nate Thayer also covered Albania, Indonesia, Mongolia and the Philippines.
 In 2003, he reported on the Iraq War in a five-part series for Slate magazine.
 He also covered the Bangkok 2010 Redshirt riots.
 During 2011 he worked for the International Consortium of Investigative Journalists' Center for Public Integrity writing a three-month investigation on North Korea as a rogue state financed by criminal activity.
-In December 2011, he came out in opposition to the International Treaty to Ban Landmines.
+In December 2011, he came out in opposition to the International Treaty to Ban Landmines, believing that militant groups would then resort to alternative tactics, many of which pose a greater risk to civilians.